 What about the asthmatic father?
 His external ear was taken but not his ability to hear surely.
-Any infection from this unhygienic surgery?
+Was there any infection from this unhygienic surgery?
 Any chance to straighten up the story about his saviours not being his assailants?
-Wong Chang (Paul Chun’s character) gets to wander the streets as the looked after crazy man rather than imprisoned either in jail or a psychiatric facility after he murders his whole family.
+Wong Chang (Paul Chun’s character) gets to wander the streets as the looked-after crazy man rather than being imprisoned either in formal jail or a psychiatric facility à la Batman after he murders his whole family.
 Finally (because I can’t list them all), I really struggle to accept that, in the year in which this film was set (or even later on in 1992 when this film was released), there was a malaria serum that in less than two hours could fix the patient and give them the strength to have a comple sexual exchange.

 father and King of Gambling.
 The main antagonist seems to be some sort of gangster himself.
 Yet, these crumbs of information do not feel sating enough for this Asian film enthusiast.

 A questionable lead character

 The lead character in Casino Tycoon is not as likeable, consistent or as developed as the length of the movie, his clever and heroic presentation may suggest.
 This is a man who is supposed to showcase that in spite of poverty, he has integrity, respect, cleverness and compassion.
 However, he leaves his mum to fend for herself in occupied Hong-Kong.
 He later returns to Macau where he was banned without any regards for the promise he made to his wife never to, the trauma she endured there and still rightfully associates with it, the dangers that he should know await him and his family including death threats and still barely protects himself or them (at least when with him) from those threats.
 His money insecurities cause him to fall out with the woman he is supposed to love and to leave her for another.